The Angel’s Landing trail in Zion National Park is one of the most challenging yet rewarding hikes in the United States.

 Before you decide to enter the final portion, you’re fairly and thoroughly warned that 6 people have died by falling off this mountain.
 Don’t be unlucky #7!

 To access the Angel’s Landing trailhead, you take the shuttle from the visitor’s center to the 6th stop.
 The problem is, parking at the visitor’s center is very limited.
 I won’t go into too many details here, but by the time my friend and I arrived at 10am, every spot was taken and we had to get creative about making our own spot, which is not exactly sanctioned.
 The only other option at that point though would have been to drive back into town and take the shuttle in from town, which would have taken at least another hour and we were eager to get on the trail.

 Silly me hadn’t realized that Zion National Park was on Mountain Standard Time (the giant mountains perhaps should have tipped me off) so we’d already lost an hour coming in from Vegas.
 The line to catch the shuttle looked like something straight out of Disney, but thankfully moved fast.
 Be prepared to have shuttles packed to capacity during ingress and egress to the park (think sardines in a moving can).

 If you end up going mid-day, like me, there will be a crowd.
 While this isn’t a problem for the first two miles of the trail, since it’s well paved and very wide, the overpopulation becomes apparent once you’re on the final half mile stretch, with steep drop offs on either side and two-way traffic.

 Only one person is able to hold onto the chains at a time despite two-way traffic, meaning that at some point you may have to step very close to the ledge to facilitate movement.
 If this sounds terrifying to you, skip the final half mile.
-My friend did, and she waited for an hour and a half for me to finish the final half mile stretch which fibbers along the way stated would last a half hour.
+My friend did, and she waited for an hour and a half for me to finish the final half mile stretch despite others along the way stating it would only take a half hour.